The Bull is Dead. Long Live the New Bull!

 Our Federal Government has committed trillions (with a T) of dollars to build a bridge to the return of economic activity.
 Markets managed to recover quickly from a similar decline in 1987 without all this assistance.
 Once the virus is safely behind us and life seems normal again, this money is likely to ﬁnd its way into markets, just as it did the last time.
 Until then, there will probably be more volatility, and we will do our best to use that to our advantage.
 Believe it or not, some companies we own have done quite well during this turbulence and have reached prices we believe to be unsustainable.
 We hope to take some proﬁt in these at the appropriate price and time.
 Other businesses have done less well in the short run, although we still admire their ongoing prospects.
 We will try to buy, or buy more of, these companies if their prices fall lower again.

-We strive to limit the volatility of the Fund in order to give you peace of mind and help you to stay invested.
+We strive to limit the volatility of the Fund in order to help you stay invested.
 At the same time, we try to take advantage of extreme volatility in the marketplace by buying low and selling high as opportunities permit.
 We invested approximately 2/3 of the Fund’s cash reserve when prices were low in late February and early March.
 We then took some proﬁt at higher prices and replenished some of that cash.
 The Fund’s cash position on 3/31/20 is nearly less than half what it was at at the beginning of February.
 We have no idea when it will come, but the seeds of a new bull market are being sown, and we strive to have the Fund ready for it.
 Thank you for your trust.

 The opinions expressed are those of the Fund’s Sub-Adviser and are not a recommendation for the purchase or sale of any security.